 Ajahn Mun, Ajahn Chah, Ajahn Buddhadasa, Upasika Kee & other late masters whom I’ve studied and been inspired by.

-Through a variety of interactions and teachings over the years from these teachers, I became aware of a vast body of teachings and practices pointing to the nature of awareness.
+Through a variety of interactions and teachings over the years from these teachers, I became aware of a vast body of teachings and practices pointing to the nature of Emptiness-Awareness.
 These teachings and practices transformed my mind and my spiritual life.

 Basic Map from the Thai Forest Tradition: